zencart/documentation/content/user/admin/admin_misc.md

 ---
 ### What determines if a product is New?

-There are settings in [Admin->Configuration->Maximum Values](/user/admin_pages/configuration/configuration_maximumvalues/) to determine what "New Product" means:
+There are settings in [Admin > Configuration > Maximum Values](/user/admin_pages/configuration/configuration_maximumvalues/) to determine what "New Product" means:

 ```
 New Product Listing - Limited to ...